rabbitmq/rabbitmq-website/docs/ttl.md

 ## Per-Message TTL and Dead Lettering {#message-ttl-dead-lettering}

-For queues that have [dead-lettering configured](./dlx), it is important to understand when message expiration and dead lettering kick in for every queue type.
-Since queue types have different design goals and implementations, they drop expired messages (or dead letter them) under different conditions.

-### Quorum Queues

-[Quorum queues](./quorum-queues) dead letter expired messages shortly after message expiration.
+Quorum queues dead letter expired messages when they reach the head of the queue.
-"Shortly after" here means that the process of dead-lettering, that is, republishing to the configured [DLX](./dlx), happens concurrently with other queue activity and does not await the moment when the expired message reaches the head of the queue.

-Note that **overall system load** and the **volume of expired messages** can affect how long it might take for deadl lettering prcedure to start and to to complete.

 ### Classic Queues

 Classic queues dead letter expired messages in a few cases:

- * When message reaches queue head
+ * When the message reaches the head of the queue
  * When the queue is notified of a policy change that affects it